24th Infantry Division (United States): Training command

 In the wake of the Cold War, the US Army considered new options for the integration and organization of active duty, Army Reserve and Army National Guard units in training and deployment.
 Two active duty division headquarters were activated for training National Guard units; those of the 7th Infantry Division and the 24th Infantry Division.
 The subordinate brigades of the divisions did not activate, so they could not be deployed as combat divisions.
 Instead, the headquarters units focused on full-time training.

 On 5 June 1999 the 24th Infantry Division was reactivated, this time at Fort Riley, Kansas.
 From 1999 to 2006, the 24th Infantry Division consisted of a headquarters and three separate National Guard brigades; the 30th Heavy Brigade Combat Team at Clinton, North Carolina, the 218th Heavy Brigade Combat Team at Columbia, South Carolina, and the 48th Infantry Brigade Combat Team in Macon, Georgia.
 The division headquarters was responsible for the Guard brigades should they be called to active duty in wartime.
 This never occurred, as each brigade deployed individually.
 The division's final operations included preparing Fort Riley for the return of the 1st Infantry Division, which was stationed in Germany.

 To expand upon the concept of Reserve component and National Guard components, the First Army activated Division East and Division West, two commands responsible for reserve units' readiness and mobilization exercises.
-Division East activated at Fort Riley.
+Division East activated at Fort George Meade Maryland.
 This transformation was part of an overall restructuring of the US Army to streamline the organizations overseeing training.
 Division East took control of reserve units in states east of the Mississippi River, eliminating the need for the 24th Infantry Division headquarters.
 As such, the 24th Infantry Division was again inactivated on 1 August 2006 at Fort Riley.